-BBG 280
+BBG 280 Problem Solving and Decision-Making

-Problem Solving & Decision-Making 3 This course studies business decisionmaking through synthesis of the concepts and techniques of business administration developed in prior courses in order to establish a rational basis for developing business objectives, strategies, and implementation activities.
+This course studies business decision-making through synthesis of the concepts and techniques of business administration developed in prior courses in order to establish a rational basis for developing business objectives, strategies, and implementation activities.
 Strategic management methods and techniques will be applied in this capstone course by individual and team cases and projects.

-Prerequisite: Completion of program core or permission of instructor accounting or finance.
+Prerequisite: Completion of program core or permission of instructor

+Business Internship 3-4

+This experience consists of field work in business and accounting.
+Assignments may be in private, public, or non-profit organizations in areas such as manufacturing, retailing, personnel, accounting or finance.
 Each credit earned requires 40 hours of work placement.
 The student and the instructor will hold periodic conferences during the semester.
-Prerequisite: Minimum of 21 credits completed in program core and permission of program coordinator

-BBG 294 Business Internship 3-4

-This experience consists of field work in business and accounting.
-Assignments may be in private, public, or non-profit organizations in areas such as manufacturing, retailing, personnel,